-Many investment opportunities that are suitable for us may also be suitable for other real estate funds, including our advisor's commingled diversified core fund, our advisor's commingled industrial-focused fund or future funds, which we refer to as "programs," and approximately 16 separate accounts managed or advised by our advisor and its affiliates, which we refer to as "accounts," as of December 31, 2023.
+Many investment opportunities that are suitable for us may also be suitable for other real estate funds, including our advisor's commingled diversified core fund, our advisor's commingled industrial-focused fund, our advisor's commingled residential-focused fund, or future funds, which we refer to as "programs," and approximately 18 separate accounts managed or advised by our advisor and its affiliates, which we refer to as "accounts," as of December 31, 2024.
 Our advisor's Americas Investment Committee administers an investment allocation policy that assigns each program and account a relative priority on a rotation priority list.
 When our advisor identifies a real estate investment opportunity, it will present the opportunity to the program or account that it advises or manages that has the highest priority position on the rotation priority list, but only if the investment opportunity is suitable for the program or account.
 The criteria considered in determining whether an opportunity is suitable include the risk profile and portfolio diversification objectives of the program or account and the intensity of management that the property will require.